-The thank you note is a simple, yet key component of interviewing that propels the hiring process forward and contributes to the impression you make on a potential employer.
-A timely, thoughtfully written message is also important after informational interviews and networking meetings.
-The thank you note reflects your personal brand and contributes to the lasting impression you make on professional contacts.
+The thank you note is a simple, yet important part of interviewing that keeps the hiring process moving forward and contributes to the overall impression you make on a potential employer.
+A timely and thoughtfully written thank you is also important after informational interviews and networking meetings, as it reflects your personal brand and contributes to the lasting impression you make on professional contacts.

 As Emily Post, the legendary etiquette expert once said, “To make a pleasant and friendly impression is not only good manners, but equally good business.”